exformatgames/defender/README.md

 Implements the minimum required to be set of components and systems for developing 2D games.

-In asynchronous mode, it runs on a new thread, rendering redirects to the rendering thread.
 In debug mode, draws the contours of sprites, bodies, etc.

 render systems.